zhangjunfang/rocksq/README.md

 ```

 PS: Tailing iterator really helps a lot to reduce the seek cost, but the test case maybe not that realistic since only very few seek happens.

+### Notes

+1. Rocksq uses the tailing iterator inside the Dequeue which I don't think it's thread safe, so should set the StoreOptions.DisableTailing = true for this.

+### MIT License